kensanata/text-mapper/README.md

 * Mojolicious or libmojolicious-perl
 * Role::Tiny::With or librole-tiny-perl

-The IO::Socket::SSL dependency means that you’ll need OpenSSL development libraries installed as well: openssl-devel or equivalent, depending on your package manager.
+If you are going to build IO::Socket::SSL, then you’ll need OpenSSL development libraries installed: openssl-devel or equivalent, depending on your package manager.

-To install from the working directory (which will also install all the dependencies) use cpan or cpanm.
+To install from the working directory (which will also install all the dependencies from CPAN unless you installed them beforehand using your system’s package manager) use cpan or cpanm.

 Example: